dafny-lang/dafny/docs/DafnyRef/Types.md

 and deeper equalities, the greatest lemma can be understood as producing the infinite proof on demand.

+#### 5.14.3.7.
+Abstemious and voracious functions {#sec-abstemious}

+Some functions on codatatypes are _abstemious_, meaning that they do not need to unfold a datatype instance very far (perhaps just one destructor call) to prove a relevant property.
+Knowing this is the case can aid the proofs of properties about the function.
+The attribute `{:abstemious}` can be applied to a function definition to indicate this.

+_TODO: Say more about the effect of this attribute and when it should be applied (and likely, correct the paragraph above)._

 # 6. Member declarations

 Members are the various kinds of methods, the various kinds of functions, mutable fields,